Five out of Five Dangers

 Into the Spider-Verse is a Meta Loaded New Animation

 (DM) — Let’s get one thing straight.
-Best movie reviews are hard to get.
+Reviews with five stars… five Dangers are hard to get.
 Into the Spider-Verse is not your typical animated film.
 There is a ton in it to distinguish it from other Spider-Man stories, animation and superhero movies.
 Into the Spider-Verse is loaded with meta references.
 Blink and you’ll miss a meme or Easter Egg.

 Highly intricate and deep scene development, adult and contemporary, Into the Spider-Verse is fresh, modern and fun.
 At first glance, you could guess Sony has begun to take pages from MCU.
 They are making Spider-Man movies based on canon.
 Well, sort of.
 The truth is Sony has beat up the use of Peter Parker so much they needed a fresh angle, Into The Spider-Verse is that fresh new take.